 3. Continue in Your Profession

 Most online college students work while going to school.
-According to The Learning House study, 72% of undergraduate students and 81% of graduate students were employed full or part time while enrolled in online college.
+According to EdTech magazine, 60% of online learners are employed full time, and 20% part time.

 You have no need to quit your job or leave your profession when you go to college online.
 You don’t need to rearrange your work schedule for school, since you study on your own time.